mohamed-rahmani/mohamed-rahmani/README.md

 ### &gt; Hello, I'm Mohamed 👋

-Just a student working to improve these skills by developing applications and scripts that address specific issues.
+Just a student working to improve these skills by developing applications and scripts.

 ---